ThinkOffApp/user-intent-kit/README.md

 # user-intent-kit

 Cross-device user intent state for AI agents.
-Built on [Ant Farm](https://antfarm.world).

 ## What is user intent in AgentOS?